kozochkina82/rsschool-cv/cv.md

   + freecodecamp
   + Coursera
   + Udemy
-  + RS School JS Stage 0, Stage 1.
+  + RS School JS Stage 0, Stage 1, Stage 2

 ## Experience

 * I have some learning expiriense in JS programming.
 All of my student works are on my Github account: https://github.com/kozochkina82
-* I have a little experience in website creating using Wordpress technologies.
+* I have a little experience in website creating using Wordpress technologies. https://selkovcamp.ru/
-This is one of them: https://selkovcamp.ru/
+* I have created student project in developers team at Stage 2 final task: https://deploy-preview-121--honey-shop-sprint4.netlify.app/
+* Now I'm working on some pet projects.

 ## Languages
 * **Russian** — native speaker